 In July 2016, the Philippine Government made peace and development in Mindanao a top government priority, as reflected in the 2017-2022 Philippine Development Plan.
-In addition, the government announced a Six-Point Roadmap and a Strategic Framework for Mindanao Peace and Development, including the full implementation of the 2014 Comprehensive Agreement on the Bangsamoro (CAB) with the Moro Islamic Liberation Front (MILF) as a central element of the government's plan.
+In addition, the government announced a Six-Point Roadmap and a Strategic Framework for Mindanao Peace and Development, including the full implementation of the 2014 Comprehensive Agreement on the Bangsamoro (CAB) with the MILF as a central element of the government's plan.

-The centerpiece of the CAB is the establishment of a new autonomous political entity, known as the Bangsamoro, to replace the existing ARMM.
+The centerpiece of the CAB is the establishment of a new autonomous political entity, known as the Bangsamoro, to replace the existing Autonomous Region in Muslim Mindanao (ARMM).
 A joint Government-MILF-Moro National Liberation Front (MNLF) Bangsamoro Transition Commission submitted on July 17, 2018 a new draft enabling law for submission to the Philippine Congress to create the Bangsamoro.
 To keep the momentum in MILF communities while the government puts in place a longer-term new financing facility, the government and the donors of the MTF facility agreed to extend the MTF facility and to finance among others access to basic socio-economic services and institutional capacity building in conflict-affected communities.

-The MTF-RDP/2 "proposed activities would support elements of the implementation of the CAB commitments to intensify socio-economic development in conflict-affected areas, including transforming the six previously acknowledged MILF camps into peaceful and productive communities as a confidence-building measure to underpin the peace process as progress continues on the political track."
-Support for the anticipated transition to the Bangsamoro will be carried out through 1) capacity building interventions in the ranks of the MILF and other groups on development planning, budgeting, and delivery of basic services to the poor; and 2) socio-economic development in the six (6) previously acknowledged MILF Camps is expected to provide access to basic services for the remote communities.
+The MTF-RDP/2 proposed activities would support elements of the implementation of the CAB commitments to intensify socio-economic development in conflict-affected areas, including transforming the six (6) previously acknowledged MILF camps into peaceful and productive communities as a confidence-building measure to underpin the peace process as progress continues on the political track.
+Support for the anticipated transition to the Bangsamoro will be carried out through (1) capacity building interventions in the ranks of the MILF and other groups on development planning, budgeting, and delivery of basic services to the poor; and (2) socio-economic development in the six (6) previously acknowledged MILF Camps is expected to provide access to basic services for the remote communities.

 The Grant Agreement amounting to US\$3,200,000, and covered two grant numbers, was signed in April 2018 between CFSI and the World Bank for the MTF-RDP/2.
-The details follow:
+In August 2019, CFSI and the World Bank signed an amended Grant Agreement where the World Bank granted CFSI with the amount of US\$1,780,000 as additional financing to support further activities related to the project.
+The details as of December 31, 2019 follow:

+Equivalent

-Equivalent In Philippine
+In Philippine

 US\$ Amount Peso

 Grant TF0A7280 \$2,650,000 ₽132,500,000

 Grant TF0A7281 550,000 27,500,000

+Grant TF0B0821 1,780,000 89,000,000

-Total Grant Agreement \$3,200,000 ₽160,000,000
+Total Grant Agreement \$4,980,000 ₱249,000,000

-The original closing date of the Grant Agreement was February 28, 2019, but was later extended by the World Bank to August 31, 2019.
+The original closing date of the Grant Agreements TF047280 and TF0A7281 was February 28, 2019 and later moved by the World Bank to August 31, 2019.
+The closing date was further extended to coincide with the amended Grant Agreement (TF0B0821) to December 31, 2020.